 1.1 Count Duplicate Rows Considering First Occurrence

-Here, we have a dataset with the customer’s names and product details.
-With the following formula in cell C17, we can count the duplicate rows based on the customer’s names considering the first occurrence.
+We have a dataset with customer names and product details.
+With the following formula in cell C17, we can count the duplicate rows based on the customer names considering the first occurrence.

 =COUNTIF($B$5:$B$13,B17)

-Then, use Fill Handle to AutoFill the rest cells in column C to see the number of duplicate rows.
+Use Fill Handle to AutoFill the other cells in column C to see the number of duplicate rows.

 1.2 Count Duplicate Rows Ignoring First Occurrence

-To count the duplicate rows based on the customer’s names ignoring the first occurrence, apply the following formula in cell D17.
+To count the duplicate rows based on customer names ignoring the first occurrence, apply the following formula in cell D17.

 =COUNTIF($B$5:$B$13,B17)-1

-You can AutoFill the rest cells in column D with Fill Handle quite easily.
+AutoFill the rest of the cells in column D with Fill Handle.

 Read More: How to Count Duplicates in Column in Excel

-It is possible to count duplicate rows with the COUNTIFS function based on multiple conditions.
-Here, we have considered the Device and Country of Origin values to count the duplicate rows.
-Just write the following formula in cell D17 and press Enter to have the result.
+To count duplicate rows in the Device and Country of Origin columns, add the following formula in cell D17 and press Enter.

 =COUNTIFS($C$5:$C$13,B17,$E$5:$E$13,C17)